n4ndoz/polyprep/README.md

 So we wanted to capture all sequences containing not only the entire interface but neighbouring elements of sequence space.
 <br>
-*: The template can be any protein with sequence len > len_frags.
+Note: The template can be any protein with sequence len $>$ len_frags.
 It is just a dummy molecule, so as to base itself upon and use Modellers optimization algorithms and DOPE score function to produce "physically plausible" structures.
 These structures, upon docking initiallization, will probably